What is Storehouse?

 How Is Storehouse Accessed?

-Access to Storehouse is available to people who are referred by a supporting professional such as a teacher, social worker, doctor, key worker, minister, community advisor or through another agreed referral agency.
+Access to Storehouse is freely available to people who are referred by a supporting professional such as a teacher, social worker, doctor, key worker, minister, community adviser, Wiltshire council, Citizens advice centre or through another agreed referral agency.
 Provisions can be collected from our centre where individuals, couples or families will be provided with three days’ supply of food and toiletries.

 Our opening hours are Tuesday, Thursday and Friday 10 - 12.30